gchaperon/latam-challenge/docs/challenge.md

 # Documentation

+## Model selection rationale
+I choose the `LogisticRegression` model (with most important features and class balance), because I belive in the [Occam's razor](https://en.wikipedia.org/wiki/Occam%27s_razor) principle (a fancy way of saying simpler is better).

 ## Install
 Run `make install` on a fresh environment (possibly created by running `make venv` or however you like).

 ### Dev environment setup
 Setup `pre-commit` hooks to have certainty that your code will pass CI checks.
 With the project installed run
 ```console
 $ pre-commit install
 ```